ubahjjohnson/CardioVascular-Risk-Determination/README.md

 ## Acknowledgments (To be added)

 \* University of Nigeria, Nsukka, for providing access to the gym member data.
-\* Any other individuals or organizations that contributed to the project.
+\* Dr. Tapamo Hippolyte of the University of Yaounde 1, my supervisor.

 ## Contact

-\* Johnson Ubah
+\* Johnson Chukwuebuka Ubah
 \* Email: [ubahjohnson@gmail.com](mailto:ubahjohnson@gmail.com)
 \* LinkedIn: [www.linkedin.com/in/johnson-ubah](www.linkedin.com/in/johnson-ubah)